 Scripps M.S. students are self-funded.
-Full details on the cost of attending the Scripps Institution of Oceanography may be found on the UC San Diego Office of Graduate Studies website as well as the UCSD Current Students website.
+Full details on the cost of attending the Scripps Institution of Oceanography may be found on the UC San Diego Graduate Division website as well as the UCSD Current Students website.

 Teaching Assistantships may be available to Scripps M.S. students, however spaces are limited and priority is given to Ph.D. students in need of financial support.

 Students are encouraged to obtain their own support by applying directly to fellowship granting agencies and internal fellowships.
 In addition to the fellowships highlighted below, the following websites provide frequently updated funding information, search engines and discussion platforms to assist you:

 UCSD Graduate Funding Blog - Dedicated to finding, acquiring, and administrating graduate school funding at UC San Diego.